adenot/Notepad/_posts/2015-01-31-provisioning-ec2-hosts-with-ansible.md

  - name: Wait for the instances to boot by checking the ssh port
    wait_for: host={{item.public_ip}} port=22 delay=60 timeout=320 state=started
    with_items: ec2.instances

 {% endraw %}
 {% endhighlight %}

+## Variables Files

+These are YAML files that will be included by the playbook before calling the role above.
+It needs to fill all variables used in the *provision-ec2* role otherwise it will fail.

+Create a folder for the variables:
+    mkdir ec2-vars

+In this example we will have a webservers.yml file to simulate provisioning a webserver host in AWS.

+ec2-vars/webservers.yml:

+{% highlight yaml %}
+{% raw %}

+{% endraw %}
+{% endhighlight %}